AnthonyLopez-Github/Eulers-Method/README.md

 # Eulers-Method
-An implementation of Eulers Method in Java for approximating first-order differential equations.
+An implementation of Eulers Method for approximating first-order differential equations.
 -
 Eulers Method:
 -